dresende/node-orm2/Adapters.md

 ### drop(opts, cb) method (optional)

-If your driver supports dropping a table, implement this method.
+If your adapter supports dropping a table, implement this method.
 The following options are passed to this method:

 * table - The name of the table
 * properties